BaseCampCoding/day-to-day/first-week.md

 - PythonTutor enables fine grained exercise/assessment for predicting program behavior.
 - I (will) have installed it on the class computers (for internet outages' sake).

-## Daily Schedule

-**Goal:** Under the goal of program prediction, each day has a set of programs that students should be able to predict step-by-step by the end of the day.
-Then, they should be able to construct target programs using the new constructs in a prescribed way.

-**Prediction Assessment:**
-Students should be able to predict program behavior of a set of target code samples.

-**Program Construction Assessment:**
-Students will construct programs according to a provided description.
-This is effectively a dictation exercise at this point.
-"Write an assignment statement that assigns the remainder of 5 divided by 3 to a variable x"

-**Activities:**

-0. 05 min - Motivation!
-1. 15 min - Small, demo-focused lecture
-1. 45 min - Pair prediction exercise
-1. 45 min - Solo prediction exercise
-1. 15 min - **Prediction assessment**
-1. 45 min - Pair program construction exercise
-1. 45 min - Solo program construction exercise
-1. 30 min - **Program construction assessment**